Coelecanth/project3-waterBlogged/README.md

 My project idea was to create a journal for fly fisherman, who could use this as a blog site to share with people.

 This was born out the research I did on this and there didn’t seem to be a site out there that could deliver this specifically for fly fishers.
 Specifically a site to share your individual experiences with others fly fishers where it wasn’t just sole platform for one fly fisher.
 Create a collective of like minded individuals who all share there experiences in the same place.
+I chose the name the name Water Blogged as plagurism of the expression "water logged", which could have two meaning of soaked or a journal for the water.

 Essentially the idea was for the fly fisherman to be able to record there fishing sessions which could be a simple local visit or at the other end of the spectrum, a full expedition holiday.
 Where they could record most of the useful information on the place they visited, and then share this with others, provide information such as location.
  To show how they rated individual visits and the locations of these venues.